Kat2800/Mojito/README.md

   #### What you can do: ✔️<br>
    - Share 🔗<br>
    - Use Mojito for educational purposes
    - Use Mojito for penetration testing (with permission.
-READ TERMS AND USE OF THE SOFTWARE AND YOUR LOCAL LAW BEFORE USING IT.)
+READ TERMS AND USE OF THE SOFTWARE AND YOUR LOCAL LAWS BEFORE USING IT.)

 Screen drivers based on https://github.com/Kudesnick/1.44inch-LCD-HAT-Code 💻<br>